PAT Configuration on Cisco Routers Explained

 Configure PAT (NAT Overload)

-PAT configuration requires four steps: -
+PAT configuration requires four steps:-

-3. Map access list with pool
+3. Mapping the access list with the pool

-4. Define inside and outside interfaces
+4. Defining inside and outside interfaces

 Router(config)# access-list ACL_Identifier_number permit/deny matching-parameters